Nancy Grace Roman: NASA

 Roman's position became Chief of Astronomy and Solar Physics at NASA from 1961 to 1963.
 During this time, she oversaw the development of the Orbiting Solar Observatory (OSO) program, developing and launching OSO 1 in May 1962 and developing OSO 2, (February 1965) and OSO 3 (March 1967).
 She held various other positions in NASA, including Chief of Astronomy and Relativity.

 Roman sits at the control console for the Orbiting Astronomical Observatory satellite, launched in 1972 and nicknamed Copernicus.
 This is a publicity picture; she never actually worked in the Goddard control room.

-She also led, from 1959, the orbiting astronomical observatories (OAO) program, working with engineer Dixon Ashworth, initially a series of optical and ultraviolet telescopes.
+She also led, from 1959, the orbiting astronomical observatories (OAO) program, initially a series of optical and ultraviolet telescopes, working with engineer Dixon Ashworth.
 The first, OAO-1, was slated to be launched in 1962, but technical difficulties resulted in a descoped version launched in 1966, but which failed three days after reaching orbit.
 Roman explained these problems by analogy in 2018:

 If you contract to have a house built, you are not surprised if it is not finished by the predicted date even though house building is an established art.
 NASA was trying to learn a completely new process with unexpected problems arising all along.
 Thus, it is hardly surprising that there were unpredicted delays.

 She continued to develop Orbiting Astronomical Observatory 2, launched in December 1968, which became the first successful space telescope.
 OAO-3, named Copernicus, was a highly successful ultraviolet telescope which operated from 1972 to 1981.

 Roman oversaw the development and launch of the three small astronomical satellites: the X-ray explorer Uhuru (satellite) in 1970 with Riccardo Giacconi, the gamma-ray telescope Small Astronomy Satellite 2 in 1972, and the multi-instrument X-ray telescope Small Astronomy Satellite 3 in 1975.
 Other projects she oversaw included four geodetic satellites.
 She planned for other smaller programs such as the Astronomy Rocket Program, the Scout Probe to measure the relativistic gravity redshift, programs for high energy astronomy observatories, and other experiments on Spacelab, Gemini, Apollo, and Skylab.

 Roman was known to be blunt in her dealings, or as Robert Zimmerman put it, "her hard-nosed and realistic manner of approving or denying research projects had made her disliked by many in the astronomical community".
 This was very much in evidence in the early 1960s when she terminated the relativity program, which at the time consisted of three separate projects, when the Pound-Rebka experiment achieved better accuracy than was projected for the space-based projects.